egremyb/STIProject/README.md

   run-dcoker.sh
   ```

-The folder `images` will contain the different images for the manual of the application.
+The folder `images` will contain the different images for the user manual of the application.

 The folder `site` is the main folder it contains all the files for the application.

-Inside it you will see two folders :
+Inside it, you will see two folders :

  - `databases` : this is the folder containing the sqlite file that is the database used for the application.
  - `html` : this folder contains all the php files that form the website.

 At the root of the folder `html`, you will find the pages that are shown in the navigation bar of the website.

-The folder `class`, inside `html`, contains all the classes used on the website.
+The folder `class`, inside `html`, contains all the classes used on the different pages of the website.
 The folder `fragments` contains the html content represented in multiple pages for instance in our case the navigation bar.

-The folder `message` contains the php pages used to manage a message(view/delete/respond).
+The folder `message` contains the php pages used to manage a message(new/view/delete/respond).
 The folder `user` contains all the pages used to manage a user account(add/delete/edit).